Trucking Insurance starts with Commercial Auto Liability

-But which Liability is which and what do you need to haul freight for hire in your truck?
+So what kind of liability do you need to haul freight for hire?

-Commercial Auto Liability comes into play if you hurt someone or something while driving your truck.
+Commercial Auto Liability Insurance is what you need if you accidentally damage something or hurt someone while driving your truck.

 How Your Commercial Auto Liability Insurance Works

-When you buy your Commercial Auto Liability policy, you’re basically making a bet.
+When you buy any insurance policy, you’re basically making a bet.

 Here’s what happens if there’s an accident: